-- Physical Fitness Test measures the physical fitness of kids and teens. - Adult Fitness Test measures an adult's aerobic fitness, muscular strength, flexibility, and other aspects of health-related fitness. - Presidential Active Lifestyle Award (PALA) challenge is for people who want to make physical activity and healthy eating part of their everyday lives. - Presidential Champions challenge is for people who want to be more active more often.
+- Physical Fitness Test measures the physical fitness of kids and teens. - Adult Fitness Test measures an adult's aerobic fitness, muscular strength, flexibility, and other aspects of health-related fitness. - Presidential Active Lifestyle Award (PALA) challenge is for people who want to make physical activity and healthy eating part of their everyday lives.

-Choose the challenge that's right for you, sign up3, and then get moving!
+- Presidential Champions challenge is for people who want to be more active more often. - Choose the challenge that's right for you, sign up2, and then get moving!

-GRADES K-5
+GRADES K-6

-Health and Fitness
+Health and Fitness Course No/MI

-GRADES: (K-5) CREDIT TYPE: PhysicalHealthandSafetyEducation CREDIT(S): 0.25 long wellness habits.
+GRADES: (K-5) CREDIT TYPE: PhysicalHealthandSafetyEducation CREDIT(S):

-Health and Fitness courses combine the topics of Health Education courses (nutrition, stress management, substance abuse prevention, disease prevention, first aid, and so on) with an active fitness component (typically including aerobic activity and fitness circuits) with the intention of conveying the importance of life-
+Health and Fitness courses combine the topics of Health Education courses (nutrition, stress management, substance abuse prevention, disease prevention, first aid, and so on) with an active fitness component (typically including aerobic activity and fitness circuits) with the intention of conveying the importance of life-long wellness habits.